 The TCL 4 Series 2019 is a decent TV for mixed usage.
 It has decent picture quality but can't get very bright, so it's more suitable for dim rooms.
 It has decent motion handling and a fast response time that leaves only a small blur trail behind fast-moving objects.
 It has a very low input lag, and it's very responsive, making it suitable for gaming or use as a PC monitor.

-The TCL 4 Series 2019 is a mediocre TV for watching movies.
-It delivers deep blacks in a dark room but lacks a local dimming feature, and the black uniformity is just decent.
-There is no motion interpolation feature and unfortunately, the TV can't remove 24p judder from all sources.
-On the upside, upscaling 1080p content like from Blu-rays is excellent.See our Movies recommendations
+The TCL 4 Series 2019 is an okay TV for watching movies.
+It delivers deep blacks in a dark room but lacks a local dimming feature, and black uniformity is just decent.
+There's no motion interpolation feature and unfortunately, the TV can't remove judder from all sources.
+On the upside, it upscales 1080p content, like from Blu-rays, really well with no artifacts.

-The TCL 4 Series' stand is made of plastic and supports the TV well.
-It's almost as wide as the TV and looks like the stand from last year's TCL S405, though that had a silver finish.
-The legs can't be reversed, and the TV will wobble if nudged.
+The stand is made of plastic and supports the TV well.
+It's almost as wide as the TV and looks like the stand from the TCL S Series/S405 4k 2018, but with a black finish.
+The legs can't be reversed, and the TV wobbles if nudged.

 Footprint of the 43" model stand: 32.2" x 7.3"

 The back of the TV is plain.
 The top part is metal, while the bottom half and the rest of the body are plastic.
 The TCL 4 Series is available in many sizes and not all of them fit the same VESA mount size.
 Check here to see which VESA mount size is suitable for each TV size.